When society comes first

 And especially so that our children can go about their daily business without having to worry about being molested, either in the streets or in their own homes.
 But our children can only be brought up to trust “strangers” if they really can trust them , i.e. if everybody with whom they come into contact is trustworthy.
 Unfortunately the laws of this country have become so weak that miscreants of all kinds not only get away with their wrong-doings, they practically run our society.
 They determine the limits of our freedom because they are free - free to abuse our kids, raid our homes, sell their drugs and set fire to our schools.

 Nor have the media done anything to remove the burden of such crimes from the public to the perpetrator.
 First, they invariably isolate extreme cases for special attention, thrashing them to death until their viewers become stupified with all the detail.
-Secondly they scare everyone into believing that such crimes are commonplace, whereas in fact they are quite rare.
+Secondly they scare everyone into believing that such crimes are commonplace, whereas in fact they may be quite rare.
 Finally they goad people into taking action to avoid becoming targets of similar criminals.

 The Daniel Morcombe case springs to mind.
 Just about every school kid in Queensland has had it drummed into them what they must do to avoid becoming another Daniel.
-"Stranger Danger" is the current catchphrase - the same warning that adorned the McDonald's tray covers sometime back in the early 1990's .
+"Stranger Danger" is the current catchphrase - the same warning that adorned the McDonald's tray covers sometime back in the early 1990's.
 It seems not to have occurred to the media that it would be much better if the children remained uninvolved and that the police and the law are there to protect their innocence by minimising the possibility of crimes against them and giving them back their freedom.
 And anyway the whole scenario is completely overshadowed by other causes of harm and death to children.
 The case should not be dramatised just because an evil person is the culprit, rather than a bug or a bend in the road.
-How many children come to harm through abductions compared with those who are assaulted in their own homes, involved in road accidents or inflicted with cancer?
+How many children come to harm through abductions compared with those who are assaulted in their own homes, involved in road accidents or inflicted with an incurable disease?
 Of course, given the present state of our society and its laws, the Morecombes' child safety campaign is a creditable venture, as long as it helps children to learn the lifelong skills of distinguishing baddies from goodies.
 It's the environment that needs to change: children should not have to be forever on guard against strangers.

 In general, therefore, I believe the Morcombe's viewpoint is having far too much influence due to their own vigorous campaigning and to media publicity.
 It's a viewpoint that's easily put, easily supported and highly emotive.
 But in the long run it will do more harm than good to our society.
 The danger from child molesters/abductors/drug-pushers/murderers should be treated the same way as we've been advised (quite rightly) to treat the threat from terrorists: carry on as normal but consider ourselves at war with these monsters.
 Shoot them before they shoot our children.
 (Also see these "R-rated" comments...Topic 2...paedophile.)